dvonh/CAS_ADS_24_25/README.md

 It is the scientific methods and processes of extracting knowledge and insights from data.
 In light of this, the University of Bern offers a Certificate of Advanced Studies (CAS) program in Applied Data Science.

+This Repository contains all relevant information and documents concerning the CAS.